NationalGenomicsInfrastructure/miarka-provision/roles/tarzan/README.md

 # Certificates

-It is recommended to have a separate certificates for staging and production.
+It is recommended to have separate certificates for staging and production.

 On the node running Kong, run: `openssl req -x509 -newkey rsa:2048 -keyout tarzan_key.pem -out tarzan_cert.pem -days 1460 -nodes -subj '/CN=miarka2.uppmax.uu.se'`.
+(Or `CN=miarka1.uppmax.uu.se` for production.)

-Move the generate certificate and key to the paths defined in `tarzan_cert_file` and `tarzan_key_file`.
+Move the generated certificate and key to the paths defined in `tarzan_cert_file` and `tarzan_key_file`.

+One can then add the contents of tarzan_cert.pem to the client's CA bundle to get rid of certificate warnings.
+Some clients (like Stackstorm) use the Mozilla CA bundle in the Python library requests, which can usually be found under a path similar to `.../python2.7/site-packages/requests/cacert.pem`.

 # Authentication